 The impact of singular and plural keywords in SEO all boils down to user search intent.
 Hence, learning your audience’s language and knowing what keywords they use should help you drive traffic and sales on your site.

-Designing and streamlining actionable keyword research and SEO strategy is also possible with a reliable SEO agency in Sydney.
-With the latest information and a best-in-class SEO Strategy, you can achieve your long-term objectives with Red Search.
+Designing and streamlining a scalable SEO campaign is also possible with a reliable SEO agency in Sydney.
+With the latest information and a best-in-class SEO services, you can achieve your long-term objectives with Red Search.

-At Red Search, our time-tested and passionate team of search experts uses results-focused and data-driven SEO strategy to secure and maintain your rank on the first page of SERPs.
+At Red Search, our experienced and passionate team of search experts uses results-focused and data-driven SEO strategy to secure and maintain your rank on the first page of SERPs.